jwoudenberg/blogpost-drag-and-drop/README.md

         |> atLeast 0
 ```

 All that's left to do is use this in our `update` function.
-When we get a `Start` event we update the `from` field in the model, and when we get a `StopOrMove` event the `to` field.
+When we get a `Start` event we update the `from` field in the model, and when we get a `MoveOrStop` event the `to` field.

 ```elm
 update : Msg -> Model -> Model